mmmostrowski/besharp-mvc-hello-world/README.md

 ---

 ### Reasoning
-This Hello World App itself isn't particularly useful.

-Its purpose is to show BeSharp Framework OOP code layout in action, and to test various OOP patterns, like composition, decoration, events, factories, etc.
+Purpose of this Hello World App is to show BeSharp Framework OOP code layout in action, and to test various OOP patterns, like composition, decoration, events, factories, etc.

 Even if MVC pattern is not very natural for Bash, it's giving a good visual feedback about OOP itself.
 Rendering GUI is also a CPU resource demanding task, therefore it is a good field for performance research & optimizations.